natelewis/pi-led-matrix/README.md

-# Raspberry Pi LED Matrix (BETA)
+# Raspberry Pi LED Matrix

-This is a collection of examples and an API wrapper to simplify driving a LED matrix of any size created with WS2812B LED strips.
+This is a collection of examples and an LED matrix library to simplify driving a LED matrix of any size created with WS2812B LED strips.
 To tinker locally without a LED matrix, the library will detect you are not in the live environment and render the matrix in a window on your local machine.
 ### Virtual Environment 60x30 Example
 https://user-images.githubusercontent.com/1588877/177685586-e4cb158d-c840-4b89-855e-5bfd087991b5.mp4